 Jantar Mantar Jaipur History

-Between 1724 and 1727 AD, Maharajah Sawai jai Singh II, founder of Jaipur city built solar observatories in five different cities in North India.
+Between 1724 and 1727 AD, Maharajah Sawai Jai Singh II, founder of Jaipur city built solar observatories in five North Indian cities.
 Out of all these five, the solar observatory in Jaipur is the most elaborate one.
 It’s being claimed that Jantar Mantar in Jaipur completed in 1734 AD.
 All instruments at Jantar Mantar are in working condition.
 They still work with the same precision.

 What is Jantar Mantar?